MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-heap-objects.md

 = [0x2]     - UnknownOrMissingSymbols    - 0x7ffbe3daae00      - 0x16c7d7be400    - {...}          - 51C95:21F3    - 51CA6:81    =
 ```

-Note that clicking on TimeStart or TimeEnd will navigate you to that point in the trace.
+The output can be described as “normalized data” because there is a chosen set of APIs that represent heap operations.
+The data that is extracted from the appropriate parameters, is presented in a uniform manner.

-The output can be described as “normalized data” because there is a chosen set of APIs that represent heap operations, extracted the data from the appropriate parameters that is presented in a uniform manner.
+Clicking on TimeStart or TimeEnd will navigate you to that point in the trace.

 Click on the parameters field next to a specific entry, to display available parameter information.